Emeritus Professor Roland Wilson – Celebration and Memorial

 [Dr Guha has] grown her research group to five PhD students currently, and attracted a portfolio of research grants in her career, including recently a substantial award from Ford. ...
 In engagement, Dr Guha has been raising the visibility of Warwick in her national and international research communities through her invited talks, leadership in the Association for the Advancement of Affective Computing, programme committee memberships, and conference organisation activities.
 She has also contributed substantially to the Sutton Trust summer school, a key outreach programme.

 Dr Sridharan’s high standing in the research community is confirmed by his invited talks at international meetings and leading universities, memberships of the programme committees of prestigious conferences, and his organisation of international research events. ...
 In teaching, Dr Sridharan has successfully led (jointly and individually) two undergraduate modules.
 The feedback from students has been generally positive, with many appreciative of Dr Sridharan’s innovative and energetic delivery.

-We are delighted to report that Dr Hongkai Wen has been promoted to Associate Professor, effective from 1 July 2019.
-Quoting from his recommendation,
+We are happy to announce that Dr Theo Damoulas has been promoted to Professor, effective from 1 August 2021.
+Quoting from Theo's recommendation,

 it remains to say many congratulations!